 A local hospital may offer reduced-price mammograms during a certain time period.
 You may consider reaching out to ask how your business can get involved.
 Circulate fliers prior to the date, and offer volunteer staff at the event to give out refreshments or hand out pink freebies with your logo.

-There are several different scientific and medical bodies that propagate different recommendations for when a women to start undergoing mammography.
+There are several different scientific and medical bodies that propagate different recommendations for when a woman starts undergoing mammography.
 To summarize:

 3. Sponsor an exercise class